Hultan/chessImager/readme.md

 ## TODO:

-* Handle castling in rendererMoves
+* Handle castling better in rendererMoves
 * MoveTypeArrow when using transparent color looks ugly